PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Building scripts

-The `run-me.sh` script creates and launches a docker container to encapsulate the MBL build environment then launch a build script, `build.sh`, inside the container to do the heavy lifting. <!---too idiomatic--->
+The `run-me.sh` script creates and launches a docker container to encapsulate the MBL build environment then launch a build script, `build.sh`, inside the container.

 There are a variety of options controlling what is built and how.
 The general form of a `run-me.sh` invocation is:
 ```